 Pre-purchase education is required for first-time homebuyers (only one borrower is required to take the training; follow GSE requirements by loan type).
-The lender should upload the pre-purchase education certificate to NCHFA prior to issuance of NCHFA's Commitment.
+The lender should upload the prepurchase education certificate to NCHFA prior to issuance of NCHFA's Commitment.
 FHA, HUD, or Freddie Mac approved on-line or in-person pre-purchase education programs are acceptable.
 Per Fannie Mae Selling Guide Part B2-2-06, conventional loans require the homeownership education course or counseling meet standards defined by HUD or the National Industry Standards for Homeownership Education and Counseling.
+HomeView is an acceptable course.
+Freddie Mac Programs accepts courses that meet the same standards as Fannie Mae.
+As an alternative to the programs listed above, Freddie Mac's free homeownership education curriculum CreditSmart[®] Homebuyer U meets the homeownership education requirements.

-For homebuyers who complete pre-purchase counseling which is one-on-one completed with a HUD approved agency prior to the time an Offer to Purchase is signed, the lender must use SFC 184 and provide Fannie Mae Form 1017 signed by the borrower(s) and the lender at the time of loan submission to NCHFA.
+For homebuyers who complete some form of in-person pre-purchase home buyer counseling completed with a HUD approved agency prior to the time an Offer to Purchase is signed (follow GSE requirements), the lender should include SFC 184 on their AUS Findings.
 Certificate is valid for 1 year after date of completion.
 CPLP loans require in-person training.